Seal Vehemently Denies Sexual Misconduct Allegations

 TMZ wrote that "a source with the L.A.
 County Sheriff's Dept" took a report on Saturday for sexual battery and that the alleged incident is under investigation.

 E!
 News reached out to the Lost Hills Sheriff's Department, as well as to Birdsall regarding the allegations.
+The Lost Hills Sheriff's Department confirmed Seal is a suspect in an alleged incident of sexual battery that allegedly took place in November 2016 and is currently under investigation.

 The accusations come days after Seal shared a picture of Oprah Winfrey kissing Harvey Weinstein on Instagram.
 The text over the photo read, "When you have been part of the problem for decades but suddenly they all think you are the solution."